FGFRFT: Fast Graph Fractional Fourier Transform via Exact Spectral Splitting and Fourier-Series Approximation: Introduction

+Wang et al. first established the mathematical framework of the GFRFT based on the eigendecomposition of the graph Laplacian matrix \cite{ref19}.
+Since then, GFRFT has shown advantages in sampling and reconstruction, filtering and detection, data compression, and graph-signal encryption \cite{ref20,ref21,ref22,ref23,ref24}.
+More recently, adaptive and learnable variants have been developed to move beyond grid-search-based order selection, including adaptive order updates, trainable joint time-vertex transforms, and fractional filtering models for denoising, classification, and graph-analytic signal construction \cite{ref25,ref26,ref27,ref28,ref29}.
+Despite these advances, repeated order selection or order updates still require expensive eigendecomposition and dense matrix operations, which creates a major computational bottleneck and limits the scalability of GFRFT-based methods in repeated-query and learning scenarios.

+To address this issue, we revisit repeated GFRFT order updates from a spectral-analytic perspective.
+For unitary GFT matrices, the GFRFT can be characterized by the scalar function $e^{j\alpha\theta}$ on the unit circle, which suggests a Fourier-series-based operator representation.
+Under the principal branch, however, the non-integer-order case exhibits an intrinsic obstruction at the spectral point $\lambda=-1$, where the standard sinc-series construction fails to reproduce the exact GFRFT on the associated eigenspace.
+We therefore isolate the $\lambda=-1$ component and treat it exactly, while approximating the complementary component by a truncated Fourier series in integer powers of the GFT matrix.
+This leads to FGFRFT, a structured offline--online framework for repeated order updates under unitary GFT matrices.
+Computationally, the proposed method reduces the online complexity of dense operator construction from $O(N^3)$ to $O(2LN^2)$ for truncation order $L$, while preserving differentiability with respect to the transform order and compatibility with gradient-based optimization.

+The main contributions of this paper are as follows \begin{itemize} \item We reveal and resolve the principal-branch obstruction at $\lambda=-1$ in the Fourier-series representation of non-integer-order GFRFT. \item We propose FGFRFT, an offline--online Fourier-series framework for repeated GFRFT order updates under unitary GFT matrices, with online complexity $O(2LN^2)$. \item We provide theoretical analysis of FGFRFT, including error bounds, adjoint symmetry, differentiability, approximate unitarity and additivity, and reconstruction guarantees. \item We verify the proposed method through approximation, robustness, and downstream learning and denoising experiments. \end{itemize}

-The remainder of this research is organized as follows: Section II elaborates on the fundamental theories; Section III discusses the FGFRFT; Section IV analyses the approximation accuracy and efficiency of the method; Section V presents the experimental results; and Section VI draws the conclusions of this paper.
-The overall framework of the research is illustrated in Fig. \ref{fig:jishu}.
+The remainder of this paper is organized as follows.
+Section~II reviews the preliminaries.
+Section~III presents the proposed FGFRFT and its theoretical properties.
+Section~IV analyzes the approximation accuracy and computational efficiency of the method.
+Section~V reports the experimental results.
+Section~VI concludes this paper.
+The overall framework is illustrated in Fig. \ref{figjishu}.

+\textit{Notation}: Scalars are denoted by lowercase letters, vectors by bold lowercase letters, and matrices by bold uppercase letters. $(\cdot)^H$ denotes the Hermitian transpose, $\|\cdot\|_2$ and $\|\cdot\|_F$ denote the spectral norm and Frobenius norm, respectively, and $\mathrm{diag}(\cdot)$ denotes a diagonal matrix formed from its arguments.
+The identity matrix is denoted by $\mathbf I$.